aws-samples/dcv-samples/cdk/dcv-gw-sm-without-pipelines/README.md

 ![Figure1: Architecture](.//documentation/images/SolutionArchitecture.png)

-Figure 1: AWS CDK that will setup the foundational infrastructure for a scale out solution of NICE DCV Connection Gateway and Session Manager.
+Figure 1: AWS CDK that will setup the foundational infrastructure for a scale out solution of Amazon DCV Connection Gateway and Session Manager.

 ## Prerequisites
 - An AWS account with full permissions on: